There are now 3 possible online modes for units:

 - developing and implementing a major research project, including ethics application, data collection and management, which will form the basis of a research dissertation in OPTM5105 Optometry Research Project.

-- Students are able to (1) evaluate intermediate and complex levels of developmental and refractive disorders of vision; (2) assess systemic and neurological conditions that affect the eyes and visual system; (3) assess intermediate and complex organic eye diseases of the anterior eye; (4) assess intermediate and complex organic eye diseases of the posterior eye; (5) evaluate pathological, immunological and microbiological processes associated with intermediate and complex levels of optometric conditions; (6) assess the principles of pharmacology in the management of intermediate and complex levels of optometric conditions, in particular the side effects relating to ocular and systemic manifestations; (7) implement a major research project by applying for ethics application with relevant bodies; and (8) demonstrate team work in implementing the research project e.g. data collection and management.
+Students are able to (1) evaluate intermediate and complex levels of developmental and refractive disorders of vision; (2) assess systemic and neurological conditions that affect the eyes and visual system; (3) assess intermediate and complex organic eye diseases of the anterior eye; (4) assess intermediate and complex organic eye diseases of the posterior eye; (5) evaluate pathological, immunological and microbiological processes associated with intermediate and complex levels of optometric conditions; (6) assess the principles of pharmacology in the management of intermediate and complex levels of optometric conditions, in particular the side effects relating to ocular and systemic manifestations; (7) demonstrate team work in implementing the data collection process of the research project; and (8) demonstrate team work in implementing the data analysis process of the research project.

-- Indicative assessments in this unit are as follows: (1) tests; (2) clinical assessments; (3) written assessments; and (4) professional behaviour assessment.
+Indicative assessments in this unit are as follows: (1) tests; (2) ongoing assessments; (3) written assessments; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional behaviour assessment component.